-Impact on the current/future social, economic, environmental and cultural wellbeing of the community
+Impact on the current/future social, economic, environmental and cultural well-being of the community

-The activity exists to protect the wellbeing of the community by regulating the sale of alcohol.
+The activity exists to protect the well-being of the community by regulating the sale of alcohol.
 As it is those that wish to sell alcohol that cause the need for the activity the Council considers it appropriate that most of the costs of the activity should be recovered from those that apply for licences and that there should be a small contribution from the general rate to recognise the broader community benefit of regulating the sale of alcohol.

-Activity Operating Capital

-Alcohol licensing User charges: High User charges: High

-General rate: Low General rate: Low
+Activity Operating Capital User charges: High General rate: Low User charges: High General rate: Low

-Strategy & Policy
+Strategy and Policy